MaTriXy/blog/source/_posts/2014-02-09-two-months-with-the-moto-x.markdown

 {% img /images/posts/moto-x-review/front-right-on.jpg "Moto X" %}

 The other interesting thing about the display is that it's an AMOLED display.
-This was a reasonably controversion decision that allows Motorola to only light the required parts of the screen to save battery life.
+This was a reasonably controversial decision that allows Motorola to only light the required parts of the screen to save battery life.
 On most phones this wouldn't save a whole lot, since most of the screen is always lit, but alongside Motorola's [Active Display](http://www.motorola.com/us/Moto-X-Features-Active-Display/motox-features-3-active-display.html) offers some really interesting and useful features, while sipping the battery.

 ## The Camera